-Iraqi forces fight ISIS on streets of Mosul
+Iraqi forces fight ISIS on Mosul streets

 Latest developments

-- Soldiers have destroyed five vehicle-borne improvised explosive devices in al Intisar

-- The Defense Ministry says there is a safe passage for civilians to flee the front line

-- Hundreds of civilians have poured out of Mosul
+• Hundreds of civilians poured out as clashes intensified

-- Coalition warplanes have struck several targets, US members of the operation say

-- Among targets hit were an ISIS convoy carrying senior members, a bridge, an IED factory and two tunnels
+• Coalition warplanes hit an ISIS convoy, a bridge, an IED factory and two tunnels, US members of the operation say

 ISIS leader Al-Baghdadi rallies fighters

-Around 100,000 forces in an Iraqi-led coalition have taken part in a decisive push toward Mosul, freeing communities from ISIS control village by village along the way.
+About 100,000 forces in an Iraqi-led coalition have taken part in the decisive push toward Mosul, freeing communities from ISIS control, village by village, along the way.
 US special forces have supported the operation and continue to take part in airstrikes over the city.

 Battle for Mosul